davidpots/playsongnotes/_lessons/352 - starting over - chris stapleton.md

     C               C               G
     1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 + 1
-                                             ...play intro riff x1, starting on final G
+                                             ...play intro riff x1, starting on final G -->

 ## Strumming pattern basics

 The simplest pattern you can use is a simple "bass-DOWN-bass-DOWN" on the 1-2-3-4 counts.
 The main idea here is to lightly play the bass string of whatever chord you're playing on the "1" and "3" counts, and then do full down-strums on the "2" and "4" counts (with a bit more emphasis).
 This should feel like it has a bounce to it, alternating between light and heavy strums.

-    [ see my PDF for diagram ]
+    See my PDF for diagram.

 From there, you can upgrade to this pattern if you choose -- which uses up-strums to round thing out.
 Keep the bass note on the "1" count, and likewise maintain the heavier strum on the "2" count.
 The final three strums (up-down-up) can be light brushes on the thinnest couple strings.

-    [ see my PDF for diagram ]
+    See my PDF for diagram.

 ## Basic strumming tabs for intro and verse

     See my PDF for tabs showing you a simple way to strum the intro and chorus sections.